biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 The final alpha diversity analysis is Faith’s phylogenetic diversity index.
 This index also measured abundance and diversity but displays it in tree form rather than in a plot.

-To create a Faith's phylogenetic diversity index, select select "alpha_diversity"from the drop-down menu.
+To create a Faith's phylogenetic diversity index, select select "alpha_diversity" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/faith_pd_parameter.png
    :align:   center